Public Profile Matters: A Scalable Integrated Approach to Recommend Citations in the Wild: Analysis

-\paragraph{Profiler.} We perform two key analyses to validate the efficacy of the public profile concept and its implementation in the Profiler.
-In Figure \ref{fig:landscape}, we visualise and navigate the landscape of public profile corresponding to ACL-200 dataset for Recall@10, clearly depicting the entire spectrum of public profile.
-We show further analyses in the technical appendix (Fig. \ref{fig:full_landscapes}).
+We perform two key analyses to validate the efficacy of the public profile concept and its implementation in the Profiler.
+In Figure \ref{Art2:fig:full_landscape}, we visualise and navigate the landscape of public profile corresponding to FullTextPeerRead and ACL-200 datasets for MRR, Recall@10 and NDCG@10, clearly depicting the entire spectrum of public profile.
 To measure the performance gain enabled by profiling, we conduct an ablation where the profile enrichment is turned off (i.e., setting $\alpha = 0$ and $\beta = 0$ in Equation \ref{eq:profiling_node}, so $\hat{v}_i = v_i$).
-As shown in Fig. \ref{fig:disable_profile}, we observe a sharp degradation in retrieval performance for all datasets across varied query compositions (i.e., different $\gamma, \delta$ values).
+As shown in Fig. \ref{Art2:fig:disable_profile}, we observe a significant degradation in retrieval performance for all datasets across varied query compositions (i.e., different $\gamma, \delta$ values).
 Moreover, we observe that large and tough datasets are relatively more robust to varied query compositions in this case.
+We also show the scores for Recall@10 on all datasets with profiling enabled versus the maximum attainable scores possible for any query composition when the profiling is disabled in Table \ref{Art2:tab:profiling_ablation}.
 This directly confirms that profiling is not merely a hypothetical construct but a vital signal for effective first-stage retrieval.